-From early April until early November, Nehalennia cruises every day except Monday, with departures at 10:45 a.m. and 2:15 p.m.
+From early April until mid-October, Nehalennia cruises daily except Monday, with departures at 12 p.m.
+(There are no cruises during the World Harbour Festival days in early September.)

-Nehalennia cruises to Kinderdijk leave from De Boompjeskade, the quay below the flag-lined promenade along central Rotterdam's waterfront.
+Nehalennia cruises to Kinderdijk leave from, the quay below the flag-lined promenade along central Rotterdam's waterfront.

 Keep an eye out for the ticket booth, which is next to the water about 250 meters or 275 yards east of the Erasmus Bridge.